superchromix/Alltoall3D_original/MANUAL.md

 ## Requirements

-The build framework requires CMake.
+The build framework requires CMake (minimum version 3.13.3).
-If the GPU shall be used, an installed [CUDA toolkit](https://developer.nvidia.com/cuda-downloads) and the [CUB library](https://nvlabs.github.io/cub/) is required.
+If the GPU shall be used, an installed [CUDA toolkit](https://developer.nvidia.com/cuda-downloads) (minimum version 8) and the [CUB library](https://nvlabs.github.io/cub/) (minimum version 1.8.0) is required.
-For the Matlab compilation, Matlab must be installed (.
+Matlab must be installed (tested on Windows with version 2018b and on Linux with version 2017b).
 For the Python packaging, a Python environment with some basic Python packages (setuptools, python-wheel) must be available.

 ## Build instructions